Signed in as:

 Scattered Glass, Stones, or Jewelry

-Whatever you choose, be sure it’s based on what’s meaningful to you, not on what you think
+Whatever you choose, be sure it’s based on what’s meaningful to you,

-other people expect you to do.
+not on what you think other people expect you to do.

 No amount of money, great or small, can express how we feel about those who have died.
-Taking an active role in funeral arrangements—whether that means carrying out the whole process without a funeral
+Taking an active role in funeral arrangements—whether

-home or just preparing and delivering the
+or just preparing and delivering the eulogy.

 Date